-Dealing with the aftermath of any disaster that has affected your residence can be a traumatic situation filled with stress and uncertainty.
-Paul Davis shares the following information and tips that will help the recovery process go smoother.
+Having to deal with the aftermath of a disaster that has affected your house can be traumatic and stressful.
+Paul Davis offers the following tips and information that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (951) 686-2310